Starting Your Business

 Burlington is located in Halton Region.
 Halton Region nurtures a strong and growing economy.
 It is located 30 minutes west of downtown Toronto and has access to the U.S border and a market of nearly 6 million people within a 45-minute drive.
 Visit Halton Region’s website to learn more about Halton Region.

 Burlington has been actively involved in shaping robust and vibrant communities where citizens can both live and work.
 Burlington’s five key strategic employment districts are: the 403 West Corridor, 407 Corridor, Downtown, QEW Prosperity Corridor and Bronte Meadows.
 To learn more about them, please contact us.

-BEDC works closely with the real estate and development community as they satisfy the needs of prospective companies and organizations looking to locate in Burlington.
-A list of options are available to help you locate available real estate within our community on the Site Selection page of the BEDC website.
+We work closely with the real estate and development community as they satisfy the needs of prospective companies and organizations looking to locate in Burlington.
+A list of options are available to help you locate available real estate within our community on the Site Selection page of our website.
 Additionally, you may want to visit our Featured Sites page.